shiroyasha/blog-source/source/posts/2016-12-18-sleek-and-pretty-tmux.html.md

 cherishes his tools and keeps them sharp and clean.

-The master craftsman can seem orders of magnitude faster and smarter, but in reality he is just like everyone else but he has a better toolbox.
+The master craftsman can seem orders of magnitude faster and smarter, but in reality he is just like everyone else, except that he has a better toolbox.

 I believe the same is true for us software developers.

 ## Multiplexing a terminal

 Long ago, I choose the terminal as my default work environment.
-I strongly believe that in the Unix world there is simply no better alternatives to well customized Vim, good terminal emulator, and customizable command line tools that fit nicely in an automated environment.
+I strongly believe that in the Unix world there is simply no better alternatives to a well customized Vim, good terminal emulator, and customizable command line tools that fit nicely in an automated environment.